pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 10,000 `lazy` files per worker and multiple datums that are running all count against this limit.

-### Chunk Spec (optional)
+### Datum Set Spec (optional)
-`chunk_spec` specifies how a pipeline should chunk its datums.
+`datum_set_spec` specifies how a pipeline should group its datums.
- A chunk is the unit of work that workers claim.
-Each worker claims 1 or more datums and it commits a full chunk once it's done processing it.
+ A datum set is the unit of work that workers claim.
+Each worker claims 1 or more datums and it commits a full set once it's done processing it.
 Generally you should set this if your pipeline is experiencing "stragglers."
 I.e. situations where most of the workers are idle but a few are still processing jobs.
 It can fix this problem by spreading the datums out in to more granular chunks for the workers to process.

-`chunk_spec.number` if nonzero, specifies that each chunk should contain `number` datums.
-Chunks may contain fewer if the total number of datums don't divide evenly.
-If you lower the chunk number to 1 it'll update after every datum, the cost is extra load on etcd which can slow other stuff down.
+`datum_set_spec.number` if nonzero, specifies that each datum set should contain `number` datums.
+Sets may contain fewer if the total number of datums don't divide evenly.
+If you lower the number to 1 it'll update after every datum, the cost is extra load on etcd which can slow other stuff down.
  The default value is 2.

-`chunk_spec.size_bytes` , if nonzero, specifies a target size for each chunk of datums.
+`datum_set_spec.size_bytes` , if nonzero, specifies a target size for each set of datums.
- Chunks may be larger or smaller than `size_bytes`, but will usually be pretty close to `size_bytes` in size.
+ Sets may be larger or smaller than `size_bytes`, but will usually be pretty close to `size_bytes` in size.

-`chunk_spec.chunks_per_worker, if nonzero, specifies how many chunks should be created for each worker.
+`datum_set_spec.chunks_per_worker`, if nonzero, specifies how many datum sets should be created for each worker.
 It can't be set with number or size_bytes.

 ### Scheduling Spec (optional)